-He played 19 minutes a game this season and had a career low 27% from three.
+Parker played 19 minutes a game in 2017-18 and had a career low 27% from three.
 That’s rare air for Parker, even in those wonder years when he was a kid from France (born in Belgium) who Pop was always berating on the sidelines, captured by national television cameras, this young kid and the stern coach.

 Parker will argue you up and down that he had the worst pressure upon him at the beginning of his career and took the most abuse, not LeBron James.

 The 7.7 ppg of 2017-18 was well below his rookie point total of 9.2.
 His 109 Defensive Rating is career worst.
-Tony Parker is a liability when he’s on the floor.
+Tony Parker was a liability when he was on the floor.
 It’s come to that in his career.

 Parker made headlines when he made some pretty aggressive comments about Kawhi Leonards extended hiatus and most summed it up as Parker being a Gregg Popovich mouthpiece.
 But a few years ago Parker said this about the Warriors as they were trying for a record breaking season.
 Parker wasn’t having any of the hype foolishness.

 “I’ll say they’ve been having an unbelievable season.
 Being in the league 15 years, it’s tough to try to get 70 wins with all the back-to-backs and all the great teams you have in the league.
 So it’s pretty impressive.
 Compare them to the Bulls.
 They won six titles in eight years.
 So you have to give a little bit of time to that team to see how well they’re going to do over 10 years, the longevity.
 The Spurs, we’ve won five titles since ’99.
 That’s how you judge teams.”